jrsearles/SandBoxr/README.md

 ## Purpose

 The purpose of this library is to safely allow user generated code to be run in an isolated environment.
-Code executed through the runner cannot alter state or maliciously exploit the executing context.
-The primary intent is browser usage, though it works in non-browser environments as well.
+Code executed through the runner cannot alter state or maliciously exploit the executing environment.
+The primary intended usage is targetted towards the browser, though it works in non-browser environments as well.

 This library was inspired by [Neil Fraser's](https://github.com/NeilFraser) very fine library [JS Interpreter](https://github.com/NeilFraser/JS-Interpreter).
 To simplify development, the stepping mechanisms in `JS Interpreter` are not present here, though using ES6 generators should allow these to be incorporated at some point.

 Upon discovering the [Test 262 conformance suite](test262.md) the goals for this library became more ambitious.
-It became apparent that it would be feasible to completely implement the ECMAScript 5.1 specification.
+It became apparent that it would be feasible to completely implement the entire ECMAScript 5.1 specification.
 (The `mocha` tests found in the "test" directory serve as a quick sanity check used during refactoring and initial development.
 The primary testing mechanism are the Test 262 tests.)

 ## Usage